Protecting the Disability Vote

 • If you do not bring identity verification documents, you can cast a provisional ballot.
 You may be asked to show documents after the election to make sure your vote counts.

-How do I Mark my Paper Ballot?
+How Do I Mark my Paper Ballot?

 • You will be provided a pen to mark your ballot.